Shopping Links

 Availability

-Available in the US from Manga Video on subtitled (only) DVD, labeled the "Movie Edition."
-Was originally available on subtitled (only) VHS.
+Available in North America from Manga Video on subtitled (only) DVD, labeled the "Movie Edition."
+Was originally available on subtitled VHS.